cdktf/cdktf-provider-gitlab/docs/projectFreezePeriod.java.md

 - *Type:* java.lang.String

-The ID or URL-encoded path of the project to add the schedule to.
+The ID or path of the project to add the freeze period to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.2.0/docs/resources/project_freeze_period#project ProjectFreezePeriod#project}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.3.0/docs/resources/project_freeze_period#project ProjectFreezePeriod#project}

 ---